 Use The Right Wood and Remove Nearby Wood

-If you have yet to install your timber fencing or are looking to replace it with a new one, you will want to consider wood types that are resistant to termites.
+If you have yet to install your timber fencing or are looking to replace it with a new one, you will want to consider termite-resistant fence materials.
 These types include redwood, yellow cedar, Laotian teak, and tallowwood.
 Given that they can also tend to be rare, you also have the option to choose plank or pressure-treated wood.
 Otherwise, you will want to have any old or nearby wood materials removed as a safety measure.

 Transplant Heavy Shrubs or Install Repellant Plants

 Aside from different types of wood, big bushes and heavy shrubs can be another thing to attract them.
 Thus it is advised them to either have them removed or transported to another area.
 If you still wish to have plants around your fencing, flowers are an option so long as you watch out for how much water gets to the fencing.

 Not satisfied with either of these options?
 Then you can go for having termite-repellant plants.
 Some plants that you can select include species of catnip and vetiver grass.
 For something more colourful you can choose marigolds, hot chilis, or even garlic.
 One other benefit that comes with this option is that it also helps keep aphids, moles, and fruit tree borers from your yard.

 Another source of food for termites would be mulch.
 If there is any near your fencing, termites can use it as a way to transition into the wood.
 As an alternative to mulch, you will want to consider landscaping rocks.
 In addition to this, you will want to check your property for sources of moisture and remove them to help safeguard your wood fencing against an infestation.
 This is because damp areas and standing water make for an ideal environment for termites to come in.